open-education-hub/binary-security/sessions/01-exploration-tools/README.md

 >By default, when applied to a binary it only scans the data section.
 To obtain information such as the compiler version used in producing the binary use `strings -a`.

 Let's illustrate how strings can be useful in a simple context.
-Try out crackme1 from the tutorial archive (01-tutorial-strings directory):
+Try out the [crackme1](./activities/01-tutorial-strings/src) binary:

 ```c
 #include <stdio.h>